7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 FAQ

-5 Best Red Light Therapy Devices (That Are Also HSA-Eligible)
+7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 Think of red light therapy as a glow-up for your cells.
 No need to splurge on the fanciest panel—what matters is wavelength, power, and whether you’ll actually use it consistently.
 The good news?
 Many devices qualify as HSA/FSA-eligible healthcare expenses, and Truemed makes the process painless.

 Chronic pain that won’t quit?
 Aching joints from arthritis?
 Stubborn acne?
-Red light therapy (RLT) has been studied for all of the above, and the good news is you don’t need to go to a clinic to try it—some of the best red light therapy devices bring the same intervention into your living room.
+Red light therapy (RLT) has been studied for all of the above, and the good news is you don’t need to go to a clinic to try it.
+Some of the best red light therapy devices bring the same intervention into your living room.

 Red light therapy uses low-level wavelengths to penetrate the skin, says Ross Kopelman, MD, a hair transplant surgeon at Kopelman Hair Restoration in New York City.
 These light waves boost cellular energy production, which can help treat conditions like musculoskeletal pain, acne, and arthritis.